tchillwig/saraobservatory/README.md

 **SARA-ORM:** Nominal Operations (updated 23.09.29)

+---

-##### Note: Issues are discussed in the SARA Observatory Discord Server.
+**Note:** Technical issues are discussed in the SARA Observatory Discord Server.
 Ask you SARA Board Member for an invitation if you have not already joined.

 [Link to saraobservatory.org website](https://saraobservatory.org)